Motor Bus Society: Magazines

 The Motor Bus Society's magazine, Motor Coach Age (MCA) (ISSN 0739-117X), has been published since 1950.
 For one or two years prior to that, MBS circulated a simple mimeographed newsletter named Bus Ways, but this was replaced in January 1950 by Motor Coach Age, which included photographs.
 MCA was changed to a professional format in 1952, with 12- to 16-page issues.
 During a period of debate among members as to the society's direction, publication of the magazine became sporadic in the late 1950s, but became regular again in 1967, when a new editor, Albert E. Meier, took over that position.
 Issues thereafter were published monthly and were each 24 pages long.
 During the 1980s MCA publication was variably monthly or bimonthly, then bimonthly in the early 1990s.
 Since the beginning of 1995, the magazine has been a quarterly publication.
+Mac Sebree was the magazine's editor from 1995 through 2003.
 Issue size varies between 24 and 56 pages, depending on the subject.

 At least since 1967, the content of Motor Coach Age has always been focused on history, documenting in detail the histories of, for example, bus transportation in particular cities or particular operating companies, or the history of a specific bus manufacturer.
 Included whenever applicable are histories of electric trolley bus operation and trolley bus manufacturing.

 From July 1994 until the end of 2003 MBS also published Motor Coach Today (MCT), a quarterly magazine focusing on present-day operations rather than history.